ehnryx/cf_submit/README.md

 # cf-code-submit
 submit code to codeforces from command line <br />
 <br />
 In order to save the huge number of seconds needed to reach for the mouse during codeforces contests, I needed to be able to submit from the command line.
-There are many tools to do this for codeforces contests but I was unable to find an existing tool that allowed submissions to the codeforces gym for virtual contests, so I made my own. <br />
+There are many tools to do this for codeforces contests but I was unable to find an existing tool that allowed submissions to the codeforces gym for virtual contests, so I made this. <br />
 After being able to submit from the command line, I noticed that I was wasting too much time staring at the standings on codeforces.
 Now I waste less time (hopefully) by staring at the standings in the terminal. <br />

 # Uses